dansmyers/IntroToCS/Labs/8-Sequences.md

     chat_request(user_input)
 ```

 Spend a few minutes playing with this chat program.
-Try making some references to previous interactions.
+Try making some references to previous prompts.
 Do they perform the way you would expect?

 ### Persistence of memory